Netflix/dispatch/docs/user-guide/administration/knowledge.md

 # Knowledge

-Along with incident orchstration Dispatch is adept at building a knowledge base of incident data.
-Below we outline the primatives at your disposal and how you can manually add the incident knowledge base.
+Along with incident orchestration, Dispatch is adept at building a knowledge base of incident data.
+Below we outline the primitives at your disposal, and describe how you can manually add to the incident knowledge base.

 ## Tags